Israeli airstrikes on Lebanon kill 2 journalists of a pan-Arab TV station, 4 Palestinian militants

-BEIRUT — (AP) — An Israeli strike on southern Lebanon on Tuesday two journalists reporting for the Beirut-based Al-Mayadeen TV on the violence along the border with Israel, according to Lebanese officials and the TV station.
-A separate strike at another location in Lebanon killed four Palestinian members of the Hamas militant group.
+BEIRUT — (AP) — An Israeli strike in southern Lebanon on Tuesday killed two journalists who were reporting for a Beirut-based TV news channel Al-Mayadeen on military activity along the border with Israel, according to Lebanese officials and the broadcaster.

+A Palestinian official and a Lebanese security official said a separate strike at another location in Lebanon killed four members of Hamas, the militant group that rules the Gaza Strip and is at war with Israel.

-The Pan-Arab Al-Mayadeen TV — politically allied with the Lebanese militant group Hezbollah — identified the journalists who were killed while reporting in the town of Tair Harfa as correspondent Farah Omar and cameraman Rabih Maamari.
-It said they were “martyred by treacherous Israeli targeting,” adding it was an airstrike.
+The Pan-Arab TV channel Al-Mayadeen, which is politically allied with the Lebanese militant group Hezbollah, identified the journalists killed in the town of Tair Harfa as correspondent Farah Omar and cameraman Rabih Maamari.
+It said they were “martyred by treacherous Israeli targeting.”

-The strike that hit the journalists also killed a Lebanese civilian, Hussein Akil, said the station and Lebanon's state media.
+The airstrike that hit the journalists also killed a Lebanese civilian, Hussein Akil, according to Al-Mayadeen and Lebanon's state media.

-The Israeli military said it was looking into the matter.
-In a statement earlier Tuesday, it said its aircraft “struck three armed terrorist cells in the area of the border with Lebanon” in addition to Hezbollah infrastructure.
+The Israeli military said it was looking into the reports.
+In a statement earlier Tuesday, the military said its aircraft "struck three armed terrorist cells in the area of the border with Lebanon" in addition to Hezbollah infrastructure.

-Also in southern Lebanon Tuesday, an Israeli drone strike in the village of Chaatiyeh near the Mediterranean coast killed four members of Hamas, a Palestinian official and a Lebanese security official said.
+Elsewhere in southern Lebanon, an Israeli drone strike in the village of Chaatiyeh near the Mediterranean coast killed four members of Hamas, the Palestinian official and Lebanese security official said.

-Lebanon’s state-run National News Agency reported that four people were killed in the vehicle but did not give any further details.
+Lebanon’s state-run National News Agency reported that four people were killed in a vehicle but did not give any further details.

 The Israeli military did not immediately comment on the strike.

-The Lebanon-Israel border has been witnessing daily exchanges of fire between Hezbollah and Israeli troops.
-The clashes began a day after Hamas' attack on southern Israel on Oct.
-7 that killed about 1,200 people while about 240 were dragged back to Gaza as hostages.
+The Lebanon-Israel border has seen daily exchanges of fire between Hezbollah and Israeli troops.
+The clashes began a day after the Oct.
+7 Hamas attack on southern Israel and have raised concerns that Iran-backed Hezbollah will join the Hamas-Israel war.

-Israel has since carried out a wide-scale military campaign in the Gaza Strip, killing more than 12,700 people, according to Palestinian health authorities.

-Hamas has large presences in Lebanon, which is home to tens of thousands of Palestinians, many of them living in the country’s 12 refugee camps.
+Hours later, Hezbollah said in a statement that it struck an Israeli intelligence unit inside a home in northern Israel with two missiles in retaliation for the killing of journalists and civilians on the Lebanese side of the border.
+It said the people inside the home located near Kibbutz Manara were killed or wounded.

+Israeli shelling in southern Lebanon that day killed Reuters videojournalist Issam Abduallah and wounded other journalists from France's international news agency, Agence France-Presse, and Qatar's Al-Jazeera TV.

-The killing of the journalists Tuesday spurred a widespread outcry in Lebanon.
+The deaths of the Al-Mayadeen journalists Tuesday spurred a widespread outcry in Lebanon.

 “It was direct targeting.
-It was not a coincidence,” said Ghassan bin Jiddo, director of the TV channel, holding back his tears in a live broadcast.
+It was not a coincidence,” Al-Mayadeen director Ghassan bin Jiddo said while holding back tears during a live broadcast.
 They join "the martyrs of Gaza,” he said

-Last week, the Israeli government blocked Al-Mayadeen TV news channel from broadcasting in Israel.
+Last week, the Israeli government blocked the Al-Mayadeen channel from broadcasting in Israel.

 Lebanon's caretaker Prime Minister Najib Mikati condemned the strike, saying that “this aggression proves again that there are no limits to Israel's crimes whose main goal is to silence the media that is revealing its crimes.”